Questandachievement7Developer/OrionSystem/README.md

 # OctopusAI
-An project about Creating a self aware and sentients AI by pushing current gen Processor memory and all hardware Capabilities to its limit
+An project about Creating a simple yet effective multipurpose AI by pushing current gen Processor memory and all hardware Capabilities to its limit

 ## But why it is only a single main File?
 We are trying to make things compact as much as possible while able to expand its functionality and Customizability